Catallactic/catallactic-site/docs/whitepaper.md

 <br/>

 #### 8.4.2.
 Holder buys CC at Exchange

+If the number of tokens in the exchange is intended to remain constant we must manually compensate the trading operations of investors.
+The operation of the consumers is self-compensated by the purchases of the physical assets.
+Value capture is satisfied when the issuer is able to deliver a number of physical assets matching the initial number of Cryptocommodity units in the exchange.

+we maintain the number of tokens in the exchange constant on purpose until the traded orders increase to the same amount, or we leave the number of tokens in the exchanges floating at the will of Cryptocommodity users.

 In this scenario, the user holds a token (e.g. USDT) and wants to acquire CC.
 The user will visit an exchange offering a CC/USDT pair and carry out an standard swap as a buy operation from his wallet.
 In this swap the holder sends USDT and receives CC in corresponding amount from the CC smart contract paired in the exchange.
 If the swap is for the primary utility no fees should be applied on the transaction because they are already included in the purchase itself.